Ihavegot/Protify/README.md

 # *Protify - Music Player*

+---

 ## Project created and maintained for the SKW - Frameworks course

+### This project features a music player API with functionalities like:

+#### As a user

+- creating your own account
+- searching and getting your favourite music
+- creating and updating your playlists
+- giving your music your personal score

+#### As an administrator

+- permision for CRUD operations on every single entity

 ## Technologies used
 - Spring & Spring Boot